An Overview of the Amex Platinum Card

-Membership reward points can be directly converted to Avios and a number of other partners.
+Membership Rewards points can be directly converted to Avios and similar points from a number of other partners.
 If converted to Avios this would be enough for a return flight to Athens from the UK.
-Alternatively see how I used my American Express rewards points and the BA 2-4-1 voucher to fly two people first class to Sao Paulo for free – review here (Tip: The free first class flight review is the most popular page on our website by a far and may be worth bookmarking for a later date :)).
+Alternatively see how I used my American Express Rewards points and the BA 2-4-1 voucher to fly two people First Class to Sao Paulo for free – review here (Tip: the free First-Class flight review is the most popular page on our website by far and may be worth bookmarking for a later date :)).

-You can increase the total number of points you increase to 35,000 bonus Membership Rewards points by using this link and scrolling down to the correct card.
-Simply scroll down and click on the link to the Amex Platinum Card.
+You can increase to 35,000, the total number of sign-up bonus Membership Rewards points by using this link and scrolling down to the correct card.
+Simply scroll down and click on the link to the Amex Platinum card.
 You won’t find this anywhere else on the internet!
-For those who have read my post about the value of American Express membership rewards points (click here to read) if converted to Avios, you’ll know that I value the points at roughly £0.01 per point.
+For those who have read my post about the value of American Express Membership Rewards points (click here to read) if converted to Avios, you’ll know that I value the points at roughly £0.01 per point.
 As such by using this link you’re making in the region of £50.
 Worth considering and as you’ll see below may go a long way towards offsetting the cost of the card!

 When you sign up to the Amex Platinum card you and a supplementary cardholder will receive a Priority Pass Card.
-Priority Pass offers a VIP experience to over 1000 airport lounges with complimentary drinks, refreshments and pre-flight bites (including alcohol!).
+Priority Pass offers a VIP experience at over 1000 airport lounges with complimentary drinks, refreshments and pre-flight bites (including alcohol!).
 This could be worth between £50-£250 depending on your travel habits.
 See how I arrive at this figure below.
-Have a look at the Plaza Premium Lounge – London Heathrow Terminal 2 .
+Have a look at the Plaza Premium Lounge – London Heathrow Terminal 2.